ninharp/ninESP/Readme.md

 The firmware itself should be mostly compatible to the closed source firmware for the inwall esp8266 which you can buy on ebay.

-You can find the latest firmware version in a binary format in the [firmware.tar.gz](https://github.com/ninharp/ninESP/blob/master/firmware.tar.gz?raw=true)  file in the root of this repository
+You can find the latest firmware version in a binary format in the firmware folder in the root of this repository

-Any contribution is very warm welcome...

 # Screenshots